upisfree/ld57/README.md

 ### How to adapt game for web
 If you try to build game for web, you will find that everything is very bright and sometimes you don't click on objects.
 To fix this, do this:
 1. Change renderer to Compatibility
-2. Adapt Env glow intensity and glow bloom
+2. Adapt Environment glow intensity and glow bloom
 3. Adapt directional light intensity
 4. Move RayCast3D ray slightly to left